buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/Entities/IfcElementComponent.md

 # IfcElementComponent

 An element component is a representation for minor items included in, added to or connecting to or between elements, which usually are not of interest from the overall building structure viewpoint.
 However, these small parts may have vital and load carrying functions within the construction.
 These items do not provide any actual space boundaries.
-Typical examples of _IfcElementComponent_s include different kinds of fasteners and various accessories.
+Typical examples of _IfcElementComponent_s include different kinds of fasteners and various accessories.<!-- end of definition -->

 One or several instances of subtypes of _IfcElementComponent_ should always be accompanied by a defining instance of a respective subtype of _IfcElementComponentType_.
 The type object holds shape and material information.